cfiorentini/clausificationIPL/README.md

 Here you can download the tools described in the paper

-- Camillo Fiorentini, Mauro Ferrari
+- Camillo Fiorentini, Mauro Ferrari.
-  [A New Approach to Clausification for Intuitionistic Propositional Logic](https://ceur-ws.org/Vol-3428/paper15.pdf), Proceedings of the 38th Italian Conference on Computational Logic Udine, Italy, June 21-23, 2023 pp. 1-15.
+  [A New Approach to Clausification for Intuitionistic Propositional Logic](https://ceur-ws.org/Vol-3428/paper15.pdf), Proceedings of the 38th Italian Conference on Computational Logic, Udine, Italy, June 21-23, 2023 pp. 1-15.